 Text is one of the most frequent data types — perhaps the most frequent that we consume on an everyday basis (as long as we exclude particles of light, waves of sound, and other sensory data).
-Given this ubiquity, it is surprising how rarely text becomes topical in introductory treatments of computer science and how difficult it remains to deal with text data.
+Given this ubiquity, it is surprising how rarely text becomes topical in introductory treatments of computer science and how difficult it remains to deal with strings of text.
 There are two main reasons for this:

 Focus on numbers: The primary focus of computers, statistical analysis software, and the people developing the corresponding tools and courses, has traditionally been on numeric data.
-Most of the people using R are interested and invested in its statistical powers and graphical features, rather than its functionality for processing text data.
+Most of the people using R are interested and invested in its statistical powers and graphical features, rather than its functionality for processing character strings and texts.

 Linguistic complexity: Any serious endeavor for processing text data immediately involves linguistic issues.
 Not only does the same text in Chinese and English look pretty different (e.g., contain different symbols), but even within a single language the exact form and shape of a word varies as a function of its role in a sentence — let alone the fact that different words can mean the same or the same word different things, based on their context.
 Thus, dealing with language in an explicit and systematic fashion is immensely difficult, even when only considering our native language.